BorisOsipov/reportportal-js-client/README.md

 endpoint  | URL of your server.
 For example, if you visit the page at 'https://server:8080/ui', then endpoint will be equal to 'https://server:8080/api/v1'. launch    | Name of launch at creation. project   | The name of the project in which the launches will be created.
+headers:  | (optional) headers object passed to all http request to report portal server.

 ## Api
 Each method (except checkConnect) returns an object in a specific format: